Mobee-App/documentation/docs/documentation-api/mobee-installation-guide/Installation-guide.md

 7) **Finalizing the Setup:**
    - Upon finalizing your synchronization objects, users granted the correct permissions can now download and utilize the mobile application on both iOS and Android platforms.

-## Mobee Mobile App
+# Mobee Mobile App User Guide

-To use the Mobee Mobile App, follow these steps:
+To make the most of the Mobee Mobile App experience, follow these streamlined steps:

-1. Install the mobile app on iOS or Android.
-2. After installing the mobile application on your device, open the app and you will be prompted to log in.
-3. Log in using your Salesforce credentials and modify the connection server (Production/Sandbox/Custom Domain) if necessary.
-4. After logging in and filling the received confirmation code, the user should allow the required access to the connected App.
-5. The splash screen will list the synchronization steps.
-This step can take some time depending on the data that needs to be synchronized.
+## 1. **Installation:**
+   - Download and install the Mobee Mobile App from the [App Store](https://apps.apple.com/fr/app/mobee-app/id1617645272) (for iOS devices) or [Google Play Store](https://play.google.com/store/apps/details?id=com.mobee_app) (for Android devices).

+## 2. **Initial Setup:**
+   - Launch the app.
+Upon opening, a login prompt will appear.
+   - Use your Salesforce credentials for logging in.
+   - Modify the connection server based on your requirements: choose from Production, Sandbox, or Custom Domain.

+## 3. **Confirmation and Access Permissions:**
+   - After logging in, you'll receive a confirmation code.
+Enter this code as prompted.
+   - For seamless operation, grant the necessary permissions when requested by the app.

+## 4. **Synchronization:**
+   - Upon successful login, you'll be greeted with a splash screen detailing the synchronization process.
+   - This step's duration varies based on the volume of data to synchronize.

+## 5. **Optimizing Synchronization:**
-6. To reduce the synchronization time, try to minimize the number of objects to synchronize and use the “List View Filter” and the “File Sync Down” options in Mobee Object Setup.
-Note that disabling the “File Sync Down” will only disable downloading the files on your device but will keep uploading every attachment made by the users.
+   - For a faster sync, consider limiting the number of objects you wish to synchronize.
+   - Utilize the “List View Filter” and the “File Sync Down” options available in Mobee Object Setup.
+     > **Note:** Disabling the “File Sync Down” option will stop files from being downloaded to your device.
+However, any attachment created by users will still be uploaded.

+## 6. **Offline Access:**
-7. After finishing the data syncing process, the user will have access to the Home Pages, App Pages, Listviews & Record Pages totally offline.
+   - Once data synchronization is complete, you can access the Home Pages, App Pages, Listviews, and Record Pages entirely offline.

+---

-That's it!
-You have successfully installed and used the Mobee App tool on your Salesforce org and mobile device.
+Congratulations!
+You've successfully set up and are using the Mobee App tool seamlessly with your Salesforce org and mobile device.